skip to main content

 • Lackluster interface

-• Limited original content
+• Limited live content from USA Network

 Being a sports fan can be expensive, but luckily you can save a lot of money with Peacock and still watch some of the biggest sporting events in the world.